-- A great option for families - yurts and cottages sleep up to 8, there's baby equipment and body boards to borrow, and young children will love the pool, trampoline and playground
+- A great option for families - yurts and cottages sleep up to 8, there's baby equipment and body boards, plus a pool, trampoline and playground

-- Guest Relations are on site daily from 9am-1pm and can offer local advice or book activities, including surfing, snorkelling, sea kayaking and boat trips
+- Super-friendly staff are on site every morning for local advice or activities, including surfing, snorkelling, sea kayaking and boat trips

-- Don't expect luxury, all the accommodation is simple and stylish rather than sumptuous
+- Don't expect luxury: accommodation is simple and stylish rather than sumptuous

-- Not for those who want complete privacy: most of the yurts are set close together and though they are separated by walls, noise does carry - but the atmosphere is convivial
+- Most of the yurts are set close together and though they are separated by walls, noise does carry; but we found the atmosphere very convivial

-- Access to the beach includes crossing a busy road and navigating a bumpy track, but there are torches for after dark; you can also access the beach by road
+- To reach the beach you have to cross a road and walk down a bumpy track (or you can also access the beach by road)

-- The weather in this part of Lanzarote is always bright but can be blustery (sea breezes are appreciated during times of high temperatures)
+- The weather in this part of Lanzarote is always bright but can be blustery - a blessing when it's hot

 - Baby cots